pnmastenbroek/pnmastenbroek/README.md

 Creative, solution-oriented, motivated and passionate are words that describe me.
 Making timetables and meeting deadlines is a second nature for me.
 I have great perseverance.
 As soon as I start a task, I'll finish it.
 While performing the task I test the objective and adjust it where necessary.
 I am an open and honest person and love to broaden my knowledge continuously.

-Currently I’m learning more about GitHub, Python, PowerBI, Tableau, BO & BIP, the last 3 for my work, the first 3 of personal interest.
+🌱 Currently I’m learning more about BO & BIP, these are workrelated.
+GitHub, Python & PowerBI, these have my personal interest and from November Tableau will be added to my work tools and I have a personal interest for it.

-✉ P.N.Mastenbroek-Mvuria@kpnmail.nl
+📫 P.N.Mastenbroek-Mvuria@kpnmail.nl

 https://www.linkedin.com/in/pnmastenbroek/